Skip to main content

 If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access scope during the initialization step.

-5. Update the login flow in your frontend applications#
+6. Update the login flow in your frontend applications

-In your frontend applications you will have to add a login action that will direct the user to the authentication page.
+In your frontend applications you need to add a login action that directs the user to the authentication page.

-The user should first be redirected to the backend authentication endpoint that was defined during the previous step.
-There the backend will generate a safe authorization URL using the OAuth2 library and then redirect the user there.
-After the user has logged in from the Authorization Service they will be redirected to the backend callback URL.
-Then the authentication session will be created and the backend will send it to the user agent as a cookie.
+The user should first redirect to the backend authentication endpoint defined during the previous step.
+There the backend generates a safe authorization URL using the OAuth2 library and then redirects the user there.
+After the user has logged in from the Authorization Service they redirect to the backend callback URL.
+Then the backend creates the authentication session and sends it to the user agent as a cookie.